 - Pricing is definitely on the high side.
 Great place for a special, romantic dinner.

-- Great wine list, some good beer choices as well.
+- Great wine list, some good beer choices as well, skip the cocktails.

 - Locate in downtown Hood River.

 Another Hood River Gem!

 Before we left town we got pizza and beer at Double Mountain Brewery.
 There was quite a wait, but it is always worth it.

 One breakfast we ate at Columbia River Hotel.
 It was wasn’t as good as it was last time we went.
 We also did breakfast at Dopio coffee shop, which was a perfect amount of food.
 We skipped Dog River Coffee this time to try out 10 Speed Roasters.
 Great little shop.
 We didn’t go to 3 Rivers Grill only because we drove through a few weeks earlier and stopped then.